 Contemporary art brings people together

-Fresh Fair will take place from May 30 until June 3, 2019 at Expo Tel Aviv.
+Fresh Fair took place from May 30 until June 3, 2019 at Expo Tel Aviv.

-This year the fair launches a new and exciting format: Fair & Gallery Weekend!
+This year the fair launched a new and exciting format: Fair & Gallery Weekend!

-During the weekend, satellite exhibitions and events will be offered by galleries and collaborating museums, hotels, restaurants, clubs and alternative spaces, in a celebration of the city of Tel Aviv-Yafo.
+During the weekend, satellite exhibitions and events were offered by galleries and collaborating museums, hotels, restaurants, clubs and alternative spaces, in a celebration of the city of Tel Aviv-Yafo.

-The fair will also launch Fresh & Live – every day throughout the fair, between 18:00-21:00, Fresh Fair comes to life at several simultaneous locations, offering visitors extraordinary and exciting one-off experiences of live events and performances.
+The fair also launched Fresh & Live –offering visitors extraordinary and exciting one-off experiences of live events and performances.
 For more information about the fair, please visit the Fresh Fair 2019 website.

 The Art Basel and UBS Global Art Market Report 2019: 5 Key Insights